 Absolutely!
-Feel free to bring your cellphone, ipod or CDs.
+Feel free to bring your cellphone, ipod, or any music player that has a headphone jack.
 We have a headphone jack/cord on-board so no need to worry about bringing your own.
 The only thing you need to provide is a music device that has a headphone jack/port (iphone/ipod, etc.) This means we have a cord that will work with any cellphone or MP3 player.

 What if we don’t want to drink alcohol ?

 No Problem!
 We have tours where people just want to ride on The HandleBar and enjoy the city without stopping at bars.
 The HandleBar is a blast and everyone is welcome!